 A need for an advanced pediatric cardiac care program in Austin was a given.

-Led by Dr. Charles Fraser, in August 2018, the Texas Center for Pediatric and Congenital Heart Disease was formed with a partnership between UT Health Austin, the Dell Medical School and Dell Children’s Medical Center.
+Led by Chief of Pediatric and Congenital Heart Surgery Charles Fraser, Jr., MD, the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center was formed in August 2018.
 Dr. Fraser and his team had experience leading the number one pediatric congenital heart disease program in the country and were looking to build a leading program in Austin to serve the growing demand.
-Dr. Carlos Mery, Addie’s surgeon in Houston, was part of the team that relocated to Austin.
+Carlos Mery, MD, MPH, Addie’s surgeon in Houston, was part of the team that relocated to Austin.

 “I was really excited when I found out Dr. Mery was moving here to Austin,” says Patty, “But then I realized I was faced with the decision to follow Addie’s surgeon or to stay with the already established program she had been receiving care with for the past two years.”